 3. Improve your rank in search results

-The number of reviews, frequency and review ratings, all play a part in how Google ranks your website in search results, meaning there are direct benefits to having online reviews in terms of SEO.
+Total number of reviews, frequency, review sentiment and review ratings, all play a part in how Google ranks your website in search results, meaning there are direct benefits to having online reviews in terms of SEO.